Professional Statements and Societal Positions Guidelines

 - Opponents of discography contend that escalating numbers of unnecessary fusions have been performed in the United States each year for indications of discogenic pain.

-- Discography is an invasive diagnostic test that should only be applied to patients with chronic LBP in whom one suspects a discogenic etiology and an appropriate treatment is available.
+- Discography is an invasive diagnostic test that should only be applied to individuals with chronic LBP in whom one suspects a discogenic etiology and an appropriate treatment is available.

-- To be valid, provocation discography must be performed utilizing strict criteria of having concordant pain in 1 disc with at least 2 negative control discs.
+- To be valid, provocation discography must be performed utilizing strict criteria of having concordant pain in one (1) disc with at least two (2) negative control discs.

 - In the ASIPP management algorithm for chronic LBP, discography is suggested following clinical evaluation indicating that facet joint blocks or sacroiliac joint blocks were negative.

 American Association of Neurological Surgeons (AANS)/Congress of Neurological Surgeons (CNS): 2014

 A joint committee of the AANS/CNS issued an update to their guidelines regarding the use of discography in evaluating LBP prior to surgical intervention.
 The following recommendations regarding discography were made: